Development getting started guide

 1. Install Spryker

 Spryker Demo Shops are a good starting point for any project.
 They are shipped with different sets of components, which are specific to respective business models.
-Demo Shops are fully functional and can be used for both demonstrative purposes as well as as a boilerplate for a new project.
-Though each shop comes with pre-selected components, Spryker offers hundreds of additional modules which you can add late.
+Demo Shops are fully functional and can be used for both demonstrative purposes as well as boilerplate for a new project.
+Though each shop comes with pre-selected components, Spryker offers hundreds of additional modules that you can add later.
+You can choose from the following options:

 You can run Spryker on MacOS, Linux, and Windows with WSL1 or WSL2.
 For installation instructions, see Set up Spryker locally.